In Him Ministries:

 The Law of God vs. the Law of Moses

-Seventh-day Adventists teach the false, “two law” theory.
-They believe that there were two separate legal agreements, or covenants that God gave to Moses for the nation of Israel to keep.
+Seventh-day Adventists and some of the other Sabbatarian groups believe that there were two separate legal agreements, or covenants that God gave to Moses for the nation of Israel to keep.
 They say the Ten Commandments and the ceremonial laws were two separate and distinct laws, or covenants.
-There is no distinction made in scripture.
-They are one and the same law!
-They were the Old Covenant that was replaced by the New “better” Covenant.
+But that distinction is never made in scripture.
+The Law of God and the Law of Moses are the same law!
+They were the Old Covenant that was replaced by the New Covenant Jesus Christ gave us in its place.

 The scriptures tell us that God gave the Law of Moses and Moses gave the Law of God.